Skip to content

 Make a Difference/Social Mission

 According to AUPHA, decisions made by healthcare executives can help improve life for hundreds, even thousands of people every day.
 Healthcare executives have a sense of social mission — they deeply care about the people they work with and serve.
-The U.S. is seeing growth in healthcare leadership to effectively manage the business of healthcare delivery and finances and work effectively with diverse teams.
+The U.S. is seeing significant growth in healthcare leadership needed to effectively manage the business of healthcare delivery and finances, and work effectively with diverse teams.

 Curriculum